metio/terraform-provider-k8s/docs/data-sources/fluentbit_fluent_io_cluster_input_v1alpha2_manifest.md

 Optional:

-- `buffer_chunk_size` (String) By default the buffer to store the incoming Syslog messages, do not allocate the maximum memory allowed, instead it allocate memory when is required.The rounds of allocations are set by Buffer_Chunk_Size.
+- `buffer_chunk_size` (String) By default the buffer to store the incoming Syslog messages, do not allocate the maximum memory allowed, instead it allocate memory when is required.
+The rounds of allocations are set by Buffer_Chunk_Size.
 If not set, Buffer_Chunk_Size is equal to 32000 bytes (32KB).
 - `buffer_max_size` (String) Specify the maximum buffer size to receive a Syslog message.
 If not set, the default size will be the value of Buffer_Chunk_Size.
 - `listen` (String) If Mode is set to tcp or udp, specify the network interface to bind, default: 0.0.0.0
 - `mode` (String) Defines transport protocol mode: unix_udp (UDP over Unix socket), unix_tcp (TCP over Unix socket), tcp or udp
 - `parser` (String) Specify an alternative parser for the message.
-If Mode is set to tcp or udp then the default parser is syslog-rfc5424 otherwise syslog-rfc3164-local is used.If your syslog messages have fractional seconds set this Parser value to syslog-rfc5424 instead.
+If Mode is set to tcp or udp then the default parser is syslog-rfc5424 otherwise syslog-rfc3164-local is used.
+If your syslog messages have fractional seconds set this Parser value to syslog-rfc5424 instead.
 - `path` (String) If Mode is set to unix_tcp or unix_udp, set the absolute path to the Unix socket file.
 - `port` (Number) If Mode is set to tcp or udp, specify the TCP port to listen for incoming connections.
 - `receive_buffer_size` (String) Specify the maximum socket receive buffer size.
-If not set, the default value is OS-dependant,but generally too low to accept thousands of syslog messages per second without loss on udp or unix_udp sockets.
+If not set, the default value is OS-dependant, but generally too low to accept thousands of syslog messages per second without loss on udp or unix_udp sockets.
 Note that on Linux the value is capped by sysctl net.core.rmem_max.
 - `source_address_key` (String) Specify the key where the source address will be injected.
 - `unix_perm` (Number) If Mode is set to unix_tcp or unix_udp, set the permission of the Unix socket file, default: 0644